-- What to focus on when choosing country for IVF treatment?
+- What to focus on when choosing a country for your fertility treatment abroad?

 - What about legal issues?
 What is the law in Spain, Czech Republic, North Cyprus, Greece, Ukraine, Poland, Russia or Latvia?
 How patients are cared for in these countries?